-Audrey is our Country Manager for Ireland, based in the Cork area.
-Audrey is a really important member of the InterStudies team, and also has experience as a Local Support Coordinator and as a host family – which puts her in a uniquely fantastic position to oversee all of our Irish LSCs, host families and students!
+Amanda is one of our Regional Managers in Ireland, based in the Cavan area.
+Amanda is a really important member of the InterStudies team, and also has experience as a Local Support Coordinator and as a host family – which puts her in a uniquely fantastic position to oversee our LSCs, host families and students in her area!

-We asked Audrey: what’s the best part of the job?
+We asked Amanda: what’s the best part of the job?

 If you are interested in becoming a Local Support Coordinator, complete our application form!
 After that, a member of our team will be in touch to have a chat with you, and you can ask any questions you might have.
 We look forward to hearing from you!

 I think that my LSC is great.
 She is planning good trips with all the other exchange students and I am really happy to know that there is a person that I can go to.

 I think that InterStudies treats teenagers as part of a big family, it try to make us feel comfortable.